githubpartners/microsoft-learn/github/introduction-to-code-scanning-with-github-codeql/includes/3-how-does-codeql-analyze-code.md

 CodeQL analysis consists of three steps:

-1. Preparing the code, by creating a CodeQL database.
+- Preparing the code, by creating a CodeQL database
-2. Running CodeQL queries against the database.
+- Running CodeQL queries against the database
-3. Interpreting the query results.
+- Interpreting the query results

-In this unit, you will learn about the three phases of CodeQL analysis.

 ## Database creation